United States Fish Commission: Pribilof Islands and Pribilof tenders

-U.S. Commissioner of Fish and Fisheries
+U.S. commissioner of Fish and Fisheries

-The United States Commissioner of Fish and Fisheries oversaw the U.S. Fish Commission (1871–1903) and the U.S. Bureau of Fisheries (1903–1940).
+The United States commissioner of Fish and Fisheries oversaw the U.S. Fish Commission (1871–1903) and the U.S. Bureau of Fisheries (1903–1940).
 The following served as Commissioner of Fish and Fisheries:

-SourcesReport of the United States Commissioner of Fish and Fisheries for the Fiscal Year Ending June 30, 1896, Washington, D.C.: Government Printing Office, 1897, p.
-1.

 Fleet

 The U.S. Fish Commission operated five ships.
 They used the prefix "USFC" while in commission.
 The Bureau of Fisheries inherited all five USFC ships, and its fleet expanded during the early 20th century.
-Its ships were given the prefix "USFS" while in commission, derived from an alternative name, "United States Fisheries Service," sometimes used for the Bureau.
+Its ships were given the prefix "USFS" while in commission, derived from an alternative name, "United States Fisheries Service", sometimes used for the Bureau.
 Although there were occasional exceptions (such as Grampus, Red Wing, and Roosevelt), the Fish Commission and Bureau of Fisheries custom was to name vessels after aquatic birds.

 The later organizational history of the fleet paralleled that of the history of the Bureau's successor organizations.
 In 1940, the Fish and Wildlife Service (FWS) took over the Bureau of Fisheries fleet, and when the FWS was reorganized as the U.S. Fish and Wildlife Service (USFWS) in 1956, its seagoing ships were assigned to the USFWS's new Bureau of Commercial Fisheries (BCF), which inherited the history and heritage of the Fish Commission and Bureau of Fisheries.
 When the National Oceanic and Atmospheric Administration (NOAA) was created in 1970, its National Marine Fisheries Service (NMFS) was considered the successor to the BCF, and the NMFS took control of what had been the BCF's fleet.
-NMFS-controlled ships then were united with ships of other agencies to form a unified NOAA fleet during 1972–1973.
+NMFS-controlled ships then were united with ships of other agencies to form a unified NOAA fleet via a phased process during 1972–1973.
 The Fish Commission and Bureau of Fisheries fleets therefore are among the ancestors of today's NOAA fleet.

 A partial list of the ships of the U.S. Fish Commission (USFC) and U.S. Bureau of Fisheries (BOF):